 \subsection{Low-rank Weight Decomposition}

+Low-rank weight decomposition technology achieves parameter reduction and model compression by decomposing the original weight matrix into the product of two or more low-rank matrices \cite{kolda2009tensor}.
+Since it can effectively reduce the complexity of the model, low-rank decomposition technology has received extensive research attention on many tasks, e.g., image processing and multi-modal fusion. {Tucker decomposition is a commonly used technique for tensor decomposition, which can decompose a high-order tensor into a smaller core tensor and a set of factor matrices.
+Unlike other tensor decomposition methods, Tucker decomposition allows the core tensor to maintain complex relationships between multiple modes, thus being able to capture multimodal dependencies in the data.}

-The idea behind low-rank decomposition in LMAM is to decompose the weight $Q$ into specific factors that match the modal features.
-For any $N$-order weight $W_i$, there is always a low-rank decomposition method.
-The formula is defined as follows:
+{As shown in Fig. \ref{fig:low-rank-attention}, the idea behind low-rank decomposition in LMAM is to decompose the {weight $\boldsymbol{W}$} into specific factors that match the modal features.
+For any $N$-order weight $\boldsymbol{W}_i$, there is always a low-rank decomposition method.
+The formula is defined as follows:}